CapnKitten/Material-Discord/README.md

 ## Variables

- - `--accent-color` - The main accent color for the theme.
+ - `--accent-color` - The main accent color for the theme
- - `--accent-color-hover` - A brighter color of the accent color for uses such as button hovers.
+ - `--accent-color-hover` - A brighter color of the accent color for uses such as button hovers
- - `--accent-color-active` - A brighter color of the accent hover color for uses such as button presses.
+ - `--accent-color-active` - A brighter color of the accent hover color for uses such as button presses
- - `--accent-rgb` - The accent color, but with a lower opacity for translucent backgrounds.
+ - `--accent-rgb` - The accent color, but with a lower opacity for translucent backgrounds
+ - `--card-color` - Color of most of the cards
+ - `--card-alt` - A lighter color for some of the cards
+ - `--card-border-color` Border color for headers and footers in cards and modals
  - `--alert-color` - Color of the various alert/error elements
  - `--alert-color-hover` - A brighter color of the alert color
  - `--alert-color-active` - A brighter color of the alert hover color